18 Cool Facts About Beavis and Butt-head

 13. It's Butt-head's house that you're usually seeing.

 While it isn’t officially canon, Judge responded to a reporter’s assumption that the two were always at Butt-head’s abode by saying he “always imagined” that to be the case.

 14. Beavis and Butt-head were featured on the cover of Rolling Stone—three times.

 Their first appearance in 1993 ended up being the best-selling issue of the magazine that year.

-In 1997, toward the end of the show's original run, Judge was running on empty.
-"I actually wanted to stop a little sooner," Judge told the Los Angeles Times.
+Toward the end of the show's original run, Judge was running on empty.
+"I actually wanted to stop a little sooner," Judge told the Los Angeles Times in 1997.
 "We've done over 200 episodes [since 1993].
 After the second season, I thought, 'How are we gonna do this anymore?'
 I was completely burnt out.
 I got a second wind in season three, and again in season five.
 But I don't know, you do it as fast as you can, get it on the air as fast as you can, and there's never a break.
 I felt, like, why not retire before it gets too stale or whatever?"